The summary shows the breakdown of sales and revenue in terms of particular items. The default output displays the product name and its variant.

 A store manager can add columns such as the number of orders, net quantity, gross sales, discounts, refunds, taxes, and net sales if necessary.
 The default configuration of this report offers general data on item sales.

 The information is offered by displaying such columns as the total quantity sold and the total amount of revenue.

-If necessary, a store manager can add columns such as number of orders, net quantity, gross sales, discounts, refunds, taxes, net sales.
+If necessary, a store manager can add columns such as the number of orders, net quantity, gross sales, discounts, refunds, taxes, net sales.

 By using filters, the data can be more representative of the store manager’s needs.
 For example, you can sort the output by the number of orders.
 Such information can be useful for inventory planning and marketing purposes.

 This type of summary groups every item sold in a store into a single output table.
-Along with the product name and product variant name it presents a store manager with the shopper’s name, purchased quantity and total amount.
+Along with the product name and product variant name, it presents a store manager with the shopper’s name, purchased quantity, and total amount.
 Use it to get a detailed breakdown of sold items.

 The data displayed in this document can be used to answer such questions as: